Commercial Spray Foam Roof Maintenance: An Owner’s Guide

 Spray foam roofing works especially well for flat commercial roofs.
 Installation is relatively quick and the roofs can last for decades with only periodic maintenance.
 You can further extend the life of the roof by understanding the basic issues a spray foam roof faces, along with the maintenance expectations that are necessary to avoid problems.

-Flat commercial roofs, including those composed of spray foam, have specific issues that can lead to problems as the roof ages.
+Flat commercial roofing in Redding, including those composed of spray foam, has specific issues that can lead to problems as the roof ages.
 Although you may not be able to totally protect the roof from these issues, you can take steps to mitigate the damage.

 UV damage is more insidious, as it slowly causes the roof to break down.
-Small cracks or holes that are difficult to see may form, leading to leaks and further erosion of the roof material.
+Small cracks or holes that are difficult to see may form.
+It leads to leaks and further erosion of the roof material.
 UV coatings can be applied to help minimize damage.

 Bird damage can affect any roof, but flat roofs tend to be more exposed because these roofs attract many birds to nest.
 The birds’ droppings are acidic, which can eat through the spray foam roof coating over time and shorten the roof’s lifespan.
 Bird nests can also block roof drains, which leads to pooling water and increases the chances of leaks.